-Formula 1 has not yet implemented the use of flying drone cams at race weekends.
+Formula 1 has not yet implemented the regular use of flying drone cams at race weekends.
 It remains to be seen whether this will be incorporated in the future.
 Currently drone cams are only being used in promotional events as teams find new angles to use when filming their cars, or at the occasional race to try them out like we saw in Barcelona in 2022.

 One of the main reasons drones are not used in races is due to the risk of them ending up on the circuit.
 If anything were to happen to the drone and it fell onto the circuit it would be right in the path of oncoming cars.